-But hard fact remains: electricity (made green or otherwise) is a very poor way to make heat.
-Homes get warmth via heat-pumps for sure.
-But for high industrial heat - going from fossil gas - to decarbonizing like via green hydrogen, ammonia, methanol etc would take in light of the climate crisis, too much time.
-On time-scale of decades, it means hothouse world different from the habitable one today.
-In short, both green energy, and heat are needed Now.
-Given both a climate crisis - and suddenly from 2022, energy security risk.
-Early part 2020s decade, in neither case were 'solutions' happening swiftly enough.
+A hard fact remains: electricity (green or otherwise) is a very poor way to make heat.
+Homes can get good low-grade warmth by heat-pumps for sure.
+But for high industrial heat - to go from fossil gas to decarbonize via green hydrogen, ammonia, methanol, means in light of climate crisis, too much time.
+Time-scales of decades is a hothouse world very different from our habitable one of today.
+In short, green electricity & green energy heat are needed \Now\.
+Given climate crisis - plus suddenly from 2022 an energy security crisis.
+1st half of 2020s decade, 'solutions' were Not happening swiftly enough.
 Not one bit.
-And much-needed clean industrial heat, clearly can't yet come from sustainable wind nor solar.
+And not much needed high industrial heat can come directly from sustainable wind energy - or solar.